AudiusProject/audius-protocol/docs/docs/developers/sdk-oauth-methods.md

 # OAuth

-Enable users to either authorize your app to perform actions on their behalf (i.e. grant write permissions), or simply give you their Audius profile info (no write permissions granted).
+Enable users to either authorize your app to perform actions on their behalf (i.e. grant write permissions), or simply verify who they are and give you access to their Audius profile info (no write permissions granted).

 ## Methods